jlperona/bart-passenger-heatmap/geojson/README.md

 1. Import the KML file into QGIS and export the station layer into GeoJSON.
 It's easier to edit GeoJSON in QGIS.
 2. Re-import the GeoJSON.
-3. Remove a couple of features
+3. Remove a couple of features:
-  * a transfer stations for Oakland International Airport
+    * a transfer station for Oakland International Airport
     * a transfer station for eBART at Pittsburg/Bay Point
 4. Remove extra columns, and add a column for station abbreviations.
 5. Export the final GeoJSON.